FAQ

 How do you determine pricing?

 We are committed to crafting affordable eco-caskets, lovingly available to all.
-In order to maintain our small radius supply chain integrity, the logs are transformed to lumber on site in Waimanalo—no outsourcing or importing.
+In order to maintain our small radius supply chain integrity, the logs are transformed to lumber in Hawaii.
 It’s then a 10+ step process to turn the planks into caskets.
 Our prices reflect the labor intensive nature of our work while being mindful of economic accessibility.